alxers/book_of_proof/2_chapter.md

 F F T | (F => F) v T and ~((F ^ ~F) ^ ~T) | T and T
 F T F | (F => T) v F and ~((F ^ ~T) ^ ~F) | T and T
 F F F | (F => F) v F and ~((F ^ ~F) ^ ~F) | T and T

+Exercises for Section 2.7

+Write the following as English sentences.
+Say whether they are true or false.

+1. For all x in R, x^2 > 0.
+True
+2. For all x in R, exists such n in N, such that x^n >= 0.
+True